Morriz/mostack/README.md

 #### 1.1 Install your kubernetes cluster

 The `bin/install.sh` script will start the minikube cluster if it has not started yet.
+Please read up on 1.2 first for configuration.

 Please read up on booting your cluster with [Kops] otherwise.
 Make sure you boot the cluster with a main nginx ingress controller.
 Minikube does this by default.

-#### 1.2 Configure your cluster
+#### 1.2 Configure the apps

 While you're waiting you can